 If the file name field contains the name of a file with

-.xlsextension, and you click the Decision Table File link, Studio attempts to open the appropriate editor for either file type to edit the specified file.
+.xlsextension, and you click the Default Decision Table link, Studio attempts to open the appropriate editor for either file type to edit the specified file.

 If the file name field contains the name of a file with